Nolelle/RAGChat/TRAINING_GUIDE.md

 - Python 3.9+ installed
 - Required packages installed (run `pip install -e .` from the project root)
 - NLTK resources downloaded (will be downloaded automatically on first run)
-- Sufficient disk space for model checkpoints (~2-4GB for flan-t5-large, ~1-2GB for TinyLlama)
+- Sufficient disk space for model checkpoints (~1-2GB for TinyLlama)
 - Appropriate hardware (see [Hardware-Specific Optimizations](#hardware-specific-optimizations))

 ## Dataset Preparation